JonKing93/pfdf/docs/api/raster.rst

             Raster.from_array(..., *, nodata)
             Raster.from_array(..., *, nodata, casting)

         Specifies a NoData value for the raster.
 The NoData value will be set to the same dtype as the array.
-Raises a TypeError if the NoData value cannot be safely casted to this dtype.
+Raises a TypeError if the NoData value cannot be safely cast to this dtype.
 Use the casting option to change this behavior.
 Casting options are as follows:

         * 'no': The data type should not be cast at all
         * 'equiv': Only byte-order changes are allowed